exercism/DEPRECATED.v2-feedback/README.md

 ### Where to submit feedback

 We have created this repository specifically to collect feedback on the prototype.
+You can see feedback from others and post your own in the [issues](https://github.com/exercism/v2-feedback/issues).

 We're primarily looking for feedback on: